Bed Sheet Thread Count: Are Higher Thread Count Bed Sheets Hotter?

 Moreover, the following are materials that are considered cooling bed sheets because they are naturally more breathable than others:

 - Silk bedding effectively removes heat and moisture.
 Silk draws heat and moisture out from the body twice as quickly as cotton, resulting in a 50% reduction in humidity in your bed.
+However, it can put a dent in your budget and it's not the most sustainable option either, unlike TENCEL™.

 - Satin creates a distinct tactile impression of softness and coolness.
 It feels cool on the skin and does not cling to overheated or moist skin.

 - Bamboo Rayon allows it to breathe better than other textiles and keeps it from clinging to the body in hot weather.
-It is an excellent fabric for athletic and summer outfits since it is soft and relaxed.
+Bamboo is an excellent fabric for athletic and summer outfits since it is soft and relaxed.

-To summarise, we do not recommend bed sheets with high thread counts in hot and humid countries such as Singapore, as heat is easily trapped underneath due to the lack of breathability the fabric provides.
-It is also best to avoid synthetic fabrics for the same reason, and to select the fabric and relevant thread counts most suited for you in order to stay cool and dry.
+To summarize, we do not recommend bed sheets with high thread counts in hot and humid countries such as Singapore, as heat is easily trapped underneath due to the lack of breathability the fabric provides.
+It is also best to avoid synthetic fabrics for the same reason and to select the fabric and relevant thread counts most suited for you in order to stay cool and dry.

 DISCOVER WEAVVE’S BED SHEETS